 Warfarin efficacy is highly dependent on achieving and maintaining a narrow therapeutic window.
-Its use is associated with increased risk of blood clot formation when treatment is subtherapeutic (INR of less than 2) or bleeding when supratherapeutic (INR of 4 or more).
+Its use is associated with an increased risk of blood clot formation when treatment is subtherapeutic (INR of less than 2) or bleeding when supratherapeutic (INR of 4 or more).
 The pharmacogenetics study can be used to determine the optimal starting dose of warfarin.

 Is the most widely used oral anticoagulant.